-Temporary Residents: if you have worked in Australia on a temporary visa and you have super in Australia, you can apply, after you leave Australia, to have this super paid to you as a departing Australian superannuation payment (DASP).
-If you have not claimed your super after you have left Australia for at least 6 months, and your visa has expired, your super will be transferred to the ATO as unclaimed super money.
+Temporary residents: if you have worked in Australia on a temporary visa and you have super in Australia, you can apply, after you leave Australia, to have this super paid to you as a departing Australia superannuation payment (DASP).
+If you have not claimed your super after you have left Australia for at least 6 months, and your visa has expired or been cancelled, your super will be transferred to the ATO as unclaimed super money.